Mahir Sağlık

-Mahir Sağlık (born 18 January 1983) is a Turkish professional footballer who plays as a striker.
+Mahir Sağlık (born 18 January 1983) is a former professional footballer who played as a striker.
+Born in Germany, he was a former youth international for Turkey.

 Career

 Sağlık signed a three-year deal for VfL Wolfsburg in September 2008.
 On 1 February 2009, he was loaned out to Karlsruher SC until the end of the season.
 On 31 August 2009, he was loaned out again to SC Paderborn.
 In January 2013, he returned to SC Paderborn 07 on a permanent deal.
 He scored his first goal on his return in a 2–2 away draw against former club FC St. Pauli and his first goal at the Benteler Arena in a 2–0 win against 1860 Munich on the final home game of the season.

 Sağlık signed with 3.
 Liga club SC Verl in July 2021, following a trial.